kalekundert/wellmap/docs/basic_usage.rst

 Automatic merge
 ---------------
-While it's good to understand how the labels are merged with the data, it's better to let :mod:`bio96` perform the merge for you.
+While it's good to understand how the labels are merged with the data, it's better to let :mod:`wellmap` perform the merge for you.
 Not only is this approach less code, it also handles some tricky corner cases behind the scenes, e.g. layouts with multiple data files.

-To load *and* merge the data using :func:`bio96.load`, you need to provide the following arguments:
+To load *and* merge the data using :func:`wellmap.load`, you need to provide the following arguments:

 - **data_loader**: A function that accepts a path to a file and returns a